Alma Baldwin: Storylines

 From then onwards, Alma begins to settle her marriage with Mike.
 But she soon becomes jealous of Mike's passionate feelings for Ken's old spouse Deirdre Rachid (Anne Kirkbride), especially as Mike previously had an affair with Deirdre while she was still married to Ken - which in turn led to the long-running feud between Ken and Mike that has gone on for decades up to the point where Alma became involved in the scenario.
 This is mainly the case in 1998 when Mike is forced to team up with Ken to exonerate Deirdre after she is framed and later wrongfully jailed for committing fraud; though Alma supports the two men in their efforts to help Deirdre, she feels unhappy at the prospect that Mike is treating her second best in contrast to his feelings for Deirdre.
 However, once Deirdre has been exonerated, Mike assures Alma that he loves her and they once again reconcile.
 But then their marriage ends a year later in 1999 when Alma discovers that Mike has cheated on her; she subsequently breaks up with Mike and they divorce afterwards.

 Following the end of her marriage with Mike and ignoring his efforts to win her back, Alma moves in with Audrey and manages to find employment at the local Freshco supermarket, Alma excels in the job and is promoted.
-But then in 2000 she is taken hostage alongside many others, including both Mike and Ken, in an armed siege that ended with one gunman is shot dead by the police.
+But then in 2000 she is taken hostage alongside many others, including both Mike and Ken, in an armed siege that ended when one gunman is shot dead by the police.
 Following this, Alma grows romantically close to a Freshco security guard named Frank and they consider leaving the county to start anew together.
-But their happiness is cut short when Alma makes a upsetting discovery about herself - due to a missed smear test and a further misdiagnosis, she has inoperable terminal cervical cancer.
+But their happiness is cut short when Alma makes an upsetting discovery about herself - due to a missed smear test and a further misdiagnosis, she has inoperable terminal cervical cancer.
 When Frank learns about this, he cannot face watching her die and leaves the street for good.
 But then Alma is supported by her friends when they find out about her cancer.
 When Mike eventually finds out, he decides to spend some time with Alma when it becomes clear that the two genuinely loved each other despite how their marriage ended.
 Alma eventually opts to die at home with the people she loves.
 At one point she summons Mike and Ken to request that they call a truce and end their rivalry, to which the two men agree to do on her behalf.
-A few hours later, Alma ultimately succumbs to her condition and dies in front of her loved ones; she passes away at Audrey's home in Grasmere Drive on 17 June 2001, aged 55, with Mike and her friends surrounding her.
+A few hours later, Alma ultimately succumbs to her condition and dies in front of her loved ones; she passes away at Audrey's home, 5 Grasmere Drive on 17 June 2001, aged 55, with Mike and her friends surrounding her.